Co-operating with other players to beat a board game can be tough. You and the other players need to work together to win.

 Get Meeple Monthly!
 My free monthly newsletter featuring: my latest game strategies, Kickstarter picks, what I’m playing + special extras!

 Every game of Magic Maze is a lot of fun!

 In Hanabi each player has five different colours of cards numbered 1 to 5.
 Players must work together to create a row of each colour in sequential order.
 But, players hold their cards facing away from them so the other players need to provide hints as to which cards to play.

 An advanced co-operative game set in the H.P.
 Lovecraft Cthulhu setting, players must stop the Ancient Ones invading the world.
-Players win either by sealing gates to other dimensions or by defeating the Ancient One in combat.
+Players win either by sealing gates to other dimensions or by defeating the Ancient One.

 Each player is an investigator and each unique abilities.
 As they explore the streets of Arkham, players acquire items and skills which make them more powerful.

 But there are monsters on the streets and new portals opening all the time.
 Players must keep on top of closing the portals.
 If too many portals are opened the Ancient One comes through and the only way to win is to defeat it!

 Sometimes co-operative board games have the team working together against the game, but as they do, players have their own secret objectives to complete too.
 This means that players might not always make the best decision for the group but instead, make the best decision for themselves.

 ‘Why did you do that?!’ the other players may cry!
 But the player cannot tell them why, because it’s a secret.
 It makes for an interesting dynamic.

 Players take on the role of knights defending their castle from monsters.